remckee/life/README.md

 -----------
 To save the pattern currently displaying in the grid, enter the desired file name in the `save current pattern as` input box and then click the `Save` button.
 For best results, stop the animation before trying to save.
 The `.csv` extension is optional and will be automatically added to the saved file name if omitted.

-If you delete a previously saved pattern file from the folder, it will still be listed in the drop-down list in the program.
-Trying to select the deleted file from the list will give an error.
-To remove the file name from the drop-down list, manually remove the file name from the `patterns.txt` file.

 About
 -----------
 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway.